TOMATOES: Topology and Material Optimization for Latent Heat Thermal Energy Storage Devices: Proposed Method

 \subsection{Governing Equations}

-This study focuses on the TO of the thermal energy discharge process in a two-dimensional domain composed of an HCM and a PCM.
+This study focuses on the topology optimization of the thermal energy discharge process in a two-dimensional domain composed of an HCM and a PCM.
 The computational domain, $\Omega_D$, represents a quarter cross-section of the thermal energy storage (TES) unit (\Cref{fig:domain_bc}(b)).
 This domain eventually is partitioned, through TO, into two non-overlapping subdomains, $\Omega_{HCM}$ and $\Omega_{PCM}$, such that their union forms the complete design domain: $\Omega_D = \Omega_{HCM} \cup \Omega_{PCM}$.

 The domain is initialized with a uniform temperature $T_I$.
-For the discharge process, a constant temperature $T_d$ is prescribed at the internal boundary $\Gamma_d$, simulating contact with a cold heat transfer fluid (HTF).
-The solidification process within the PCM is assumed to be dominated by heat conduction; neglecting convection.
-To model the heat transfer behavior, the transient heat conduction equation is employed.
+For the discharge process, a constant temperature $T_d$ is prescribed on the internal boundary $\Gamma_d$, simulating contact with a cold heat-transfer fluid (HTF).
+The solidification process within the PCM is assumed to be dominated by heat conduction, with convection neglected.
+While natural convection can enhance heat transfer rates in the liquid phase, particularly during long durations \cite{wang2023topology}, we adopt this conduction-dominated model to establish the foundational framework for simultaneous material-geometry co-design of LHTES systems.
+Thus, to model the heat transfer behavior, the transient heat conduction equation is employed.
 The governing equation, along with the associated boundary and initial conditions, can be expressed as:

 Here, $T$ is the temperature field, $\rho$ is the density, $\breve{c}$ is the effective specific heat capacity, $k_{ij}$ is the isotropic thermal conductivity tensor.
 The Neumann boundary condition on $\Gamma_N$ is considered to be zero to enforce the adiabatic and symmetry conditions, where $\mathbf{n}$ is the outward-pointing normal vector.
-To account for phase change, we adopt the apparent heat capacity method \cite{pizzolato2017LHTES}, where the material's heat capacity $c_p$,is augmented with the latent heat of fusion, $L$, to arrive at the temperature-dependent effective specific heat capacity $\breve{c}(T)$:
+To account for phase change, we adopt the apparent heat capacity method \cite{pizzolato2017LHTES}, where the material's heat capacity $c_p$, is augmented with the latent heat of fusion, $L$, to arrive at the temperature-dependent effective specific heat capacity $\breve{c}(T)$:

 where the smooth indicator function, $\Pi(T)$, approximates a rectangular pulse (\Cref{fig:smooth_step}(b)) active within the mushy zone temperature range $[T_m, T_m + \Delta T]$ and is constructed as the difference between two smooth step functions \cite{pizzolato2017LHTES}: